flyingmachine/nanoc-blog/content/programming/why-programmers-need-frameworks.md

 preclude us from using the tools built for simpler structures, and this isn't the case for many other languages.

-Second, Clojure's abstraction mechanisms (prototypes and multimethods) are extremely flexible, making it easy for us to implement abstractions for new resources as they become available.
+Second, Clojure's abstraction mechanisms (protocols and multimethods) are extremely flexible, making it easy for us to implement abstractions for new resources as they become available.